usfca-cs-tools/docs/c-style.md

 ## Spacing

-1. You should have braces around operators, after commas, and before open braces.
+1. You should have spaces around operators, after commas, and before open braces.
 Acceptable:
     ```c
     for (int i = 0; i < argc; i++) {
         x += 4;